JakkuSakura/CubiAI/README.md

 ```

 Need a language model instead?
 Pass `--strategy codex` (and optionally labels/instructions) to fall back to the Codex-driven pipeline.

-Cluster defaults live under `annotation.cluster` (model path, SLIC parameters, probability threshold).
-The Codex backend still relies on `annotation.llm` for credentials, model selection, and CLI overrides such as `--model`, `--codex-binary`, and `--extra-cli-arg`.

 > **Hard failure when misconfigured:** the rigging stage is disabled by default; enable it by setting `rigging.enabled: true` and supplying both an LLM key and a `rigging.builder.command`.
 The segmentation backend loads SAM-HQ locally via `transformers`+`torch`; the first run downloads weights from Hugging Face unless they are already cached.